 If you’ve ever been involved in a car accident you know that even the smallest fender bender can leave you feeling stiff and sore.
 Although insurance companies may try to downplay your injury and encourage you to settle your case as soon as possible, injured parties deserve to be treated fairly and take the time they need to seek the medical treatment necessary to resolve their injuries.
 Drivers and passengers can suffer many types of injuries when they are involved in a car accident, and in part one of this two-part series, we will review a couple of the most common post-accident complaints.

 If you have been injured in a car accident, having an experienced car accident lawyer in your corner may be beneficial as you begin the settlement process with the insurance company.
-The Flanagan Personal Injury and Wrongful Death Law Firm can help.
+We can help.
 Contact our team today to request your free case evaluation.

 Car Wreck Injuries

 When a car accident happens, there are significant forces involved.
 Not surprisingly, these forces can result in many different kinds of injuries, including head injuries and neck and back injuries, amongst others.

 Some of the most serious injuries caused by car accidents are those involving the head and brain.
 When discussing head injuries and their resulting symptoms, this type of injury is generally classified into two different categories: open and closed head injuries.

 Examples of closed head injuries include concussions and traumatic brain injuries (TBIs).
 Closed head injuries are often very challenging to treat.
 People who suffer from closed head injuries may experience a change in personality or demeanor, and they may also suffer from headaches, nausea, vomiting, fatigue, drowsiness, dizziness, confusion, and disorientation.
 If you have any of these symptoms following a car accident, it is important to seek proper medical attention as soon as possible.